BenGOsborn/OsbornAI-Website/frontend/articles/deploy-a-model-to-heroku-for-free.md

 <br />

-Now open up the command prompt and navigate to your deployment folder.
+Now open up the command prompt and navigate to your <i>deployment</i> folder.
 Now enter the command <code>heroku login</code>, then follow the instructions.

 <br />